-One of the most confusing things about traveling stateside is tipping in the U.S. As Winston Churchill (might have) said it’s a riddle wrapped in an enigma inside a mystery.
-When should you tip?
-How much should you tip?
+One of the most confusing things for many visitors coming here, is knowing how to deal with the issue of tipping in the U.S. As Winston Churchill (might have) said it’s a riddle wrapped in an enigma, inside a mystery.
+Sometimes it seems like everyone has a tip jar just waiting for you to drop a gratuity in, so where is the definitive list of workers that one should tip?
 Is it ever appropriate not to tip?
-If it’s such a big deal why don’t businesses that accept gratuities include it in the bill?
-Why, for that matter, aren’t workers in the hospitality industry in the U.S. not paid sufficiently, so that they don’t need gratuities?
+If it’s such a big deal why isn’t the gratuity included in the bill?
+Why, for that matter, aren’t workers in the U.S. paid enough, so that they don’t need tips?

 Tipping in the U.S. is a social minefield.
 An ethical dilemma from which there’s no escape while you’re here.
 Bars, restaurants, hotels, taxis – at any moment it can strike.
 Is this waiter really expecting me to leave 25%?
 What if I leave 15%?
 Will they jeer me out of the restaurant?
 Or will they just look at me with cold disdain?
-Even Americans can find it confusing, not to mention downright annoying.
+Even Americans can find it confusing.

 Intimidated?
-You should be!
-But don’t worry – we at The Real Los Angeles Tours have written this handy guide to tipping etiquette, that will help you find your way through the minefield and resolve the existential paradox that will hit you when you get back to your hotel room and find some nice chocolates sitting on top of your freshly made bed.
+There’s no need to be!
+We at The Real Los Angeles Tours have written this handy guide to tipping etiquette, that will help you find your way through the minefield and resolve the existential paradox that will hit you when you get back to your hotel room and find some nice chocolates sitting on top of your freshly made bed.
 To tip the chambermaid or not to tip the chambermaid?
 That is the question.
 To find the answer read on.

 Chambermaid: $5-10 whenever they change the sheets.